-- Regarding photos with copyright: Obtaining the photographer’s consent is the first need, followed by giving them credit.
-To give them credit, just include a link to their source.
+- Regarding photos with copyright: Obtaining the photographer’s consent is the first need for copyrighted images, followed by giving them credit.
+To give them credit, just include a link to their original source.

 - A news source’s screenshot: Use the following method to give attribution to any photos you use from a news source

 Photo: [Source] — The website where the image was published.

 - A picture or photo was acquired from a government agency: If you utilize one of a government institution’s photos or images, all you have to do to give credit is specify the department or agency from whence you acquired the image.

 - The following image was taken from commercial enterprises: If you utilize one of the large company’s photographs, how do you give them credit?
 It is just simple.

 How do you give photo credits for WordPress?